Arts / L&C Artists / Split Rock Studios

 St. Charles hospitality

-St. Charles, MO The boatmen paddle or row the forty-eight miles from La Charrette to St. Charles.
+The boatmen paddle and row the 48 miles from La Charrette to St. Charles.
 They are greeted by the latter’s citizens with great cheer and hospitality.
-Lewis starts a letter to Thomas Jefferson.
+Lewis starts a letter to President Jefferson.

 Discover More